What is Robotic Surgery?

 - Uterine fibroids

 - Falling uterus or bladder (prolapse)

 If so, it's time to consult your physician and see if you're a candidate for robotic surgery.
-Through an enduring relationship with a CMC-University physician, you will receive convenient, coordinated and comprehensive healthcare.
+Through an enduring relationship with a Carolinas HealthCare System University physician, you will receive convenient, coordinated and comprehensive healthcare.